 Here are some review sites that contain profiles from businesses across all industries.

 It’s the review site that customers care about the most.
 It’s the most visible and the most reviewed: Google.
-The easiest thing you can do to start getting more Google reviews is by claiming your Google Business Profile page.
+The easiest thing you can do to start getting more Google reviews is to claim your Google Business Profile page.
 This will help your business be more visible to potential customers.

-More than 2 billion people worldwide are monthly active users of Facebook.
+As of 2023, there are 3.5 billion active Facebook users.
 That’s about one-third of the world’s population.
-Make sure to create a Facebook business page so that you can create custom posts for your followers.
+Create a Facebook business page to create custom posts for your followers.

 Here’s a link to find and claim your free Birdeye profile.